How To Refinance Your Property In Mexico

 - Did you pay cash and would like some liquidity?

 - Exploring examples of refinancing in Mexico with MoXi

 - How to determine if refinance is the right move for you

 So I want to talk just a little bit about refinance for clients that already own property in Mexico and are foreigners.

-The reality is Global Mortgage hasn't been around until really late 2017.
-And other finance options for foreigners really have not been prevalent for the better part of two decades.
-And so if you're in this situation, you already own property in Mexico, chances are there wasn't a reasonable finance option when you bought the property.
+If you're in this situation, you already own property in Mexico, chances are there wasn't a reasonable finance option when you bought the property.
 And you've just gotten used to the idea that this is an illiquid asset that you'll have forever, or as long as you hold the property title.
 And that's really changed.

 And we interact with clients from a refinance perspective in a couple of different ways.
 One is, they've thought about this asset in Mexico, this home that they've owned in Mexico for a number of years, always as an illiquid asset, something that they enjoy and/or rent out from time to time.
 And it is what it is.
 Perhaps they borrowed against a property they owned in the US in order to fund the purchase in cash.
 Or took money out of an investment account, something like that.
 That game has totally changed.